itteco/iframely-wordpress/iframely/readme.txt

 Here's some samples of what Iframely supports.

-1. Instagram sample
-2. Vimeo sample
-3. GitHub Gists
-4. Google+ Posts
-5. Imgur & Galleries
-6. Facebook Statuses
-7. And many-many others
+1. Over 2000 domains
+2. Responsive embed codes
+3. This is Giphy
+4. This is Tidal
+5. This is Google Maps
+6. Change URL options
+7. Change URL options
+8. Change URL options
+9. Change URL options

 [Here's some more examples](https://iframely.com/domains).